-The Advanced Program is designed for students who have advanced proficiency in Spanish reading, writing, listening and speaking and who are ready to study in the native language side-by-side with local students.
+The Direct Enrollment Program is for students with advanced proficiency in Spanish reading, writing, listening and speaking and who are ready to study in the native language side-by-side with local students.
 In order to ensure that students will be able to follow the Spanish speaking courses, the Tec provides a Spanish Placement Test (prior to your arrival) to assess the student's Spanish language level.

-Students who are placed in Advanced Spanish I and who have met course pre-requisites can enroll in any of the courses offered at the Tec.
+Students must meet course pre-requisites in order to enroll in any of the courses offered at the Tec in the Direct Enrollment program.
 The International Programs staff in Queretaro will assist with course registration during the on-site orientation.